 He graduated Melbourne University’s Orthodontic program chaired by Prof Michael Woods in 2001.
 Before this his UWA Dental Undergraduate final year was 1990 and became a Fellow by examination RACDS in 1995.
 He became a Fellow of International College of Dentists in 2018.

 He was an undergraduate Orthodontic clinical tutor 2002-06.
 He has presented at state, national and international meetings, university departments and hospitals and has worked on various publications and joint research projects related to facial appearance.

-Hans Winsauer — Bregenz, Austria
+Heinz Winsauer — Bregenz, Austria

 Dr Winsauer obtained his degree in general medicine in 1980 at Innsbruck University, followed by four-year clinical training in general medicine and in intensive care.
 From 1985 he continued at the Dental University in Innsbruck and subsequently received his three-year orthodontic training.
 Since 1990 he has maintained a private practice in Bregenz, Austria.
 Dr Winsauer is a part-time instructor at the Department of Orthodontics University of Graz, Austria, and at the Universities of Bern and Geneva, Switzerland.

 In 1998 he was the first Austrian orthodontist in private office to pass the European Board examination, since when he has been an active member of the European Orthodontic Society.
 Dr Winsauer is author or co-author of 15 peer reviewed publications and of four orthodontic textbook chapters.
 He has given numerous international lectures and holds eight international orthodontic patents.